giacomodelera/Financial_Crisis_Early_Warning_System/README.md

 This repository contains a comprehensive Financial Crisis Early Warning System with two main components: an analytical pipeline (Jupyter notebooks) for model development and a real-time monitoring dashboard.

-Please refer to the linked repo for all material.
+For practical reasons the main repo is linked at "Fintech_Anomaly_Detection".

 ## Project Overview